aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/importtableoptions/_index.md

 ```

-Gets or sets a value that indicates whether the string value should be converted to numeric or date value.
+a value that indicates whether the string value should be converted to numeric or date value.

 **Returns:**
 boolean